Totk-Mods/ForeverMuddled/Readme.md

 ./muddle.sh
 ```

-To make custom enemies forever muddled, copy the actorpacks into the `custom` folder and they will be
+To make custom enemies forever muddled, copy the actorpacks into the `custom` folder and they will be muddled when running the script.